-We created gridded (1°x1° longitude-latitude) data sets of MW UTH for both 165 microwave-coverage and infrared-coverage sampling for each day of 2008.
-Examples of 166 daily maps for January (upper panels) and July (lower panels) are shown in Figure 2.
-167 The left panels in Figure 2 show the microwave sampling and the right panels show in-168 frared sampling.
-Microwave sampling is nearly uniform in the whole tropics, with only 169 small data gaps which are mainly due to orbital gaps around 20°N and 20°S, and the pres-170 ence of deep convective or precipitating clouds.
-By contrast, infrared-coverage sampling 171 in the right panels shows large gaps.
-In fact, the IR sampling is good only in the dry de-172 scending regions where the humidity is considerably lower than in the humid areas.
-Note 173 also the intermittent presence of high UTH values in convective regions in IR sampling.
-174
+[17] We created gridded $(1^{\circ} \times 1^{\circ})$ longitude-latitude) data sets of MW UTH for both microwave-coverage and infrared-coverage sampling for each day of 2008.
+Examples of daily maps for January (Figure 2, top) and July (Figure 2, bottom) are shown in Figure 2.
+Figure 2, left, shows the microwave sampling, and Figure 2, right, shows infrared sampling.
+Microwave sampling is nearly uniform in the whole tropics, with only small data gaps which are mainly due to orbital gaps around 20°N and 20°S, and the presence of deep convective or precipitating clouds.
+By contrast, infrared-coverage sampling in Figure 2, right, shows large gaps.
+In fact, the IR sampling is good only in the dry descending regions where the humidity is considerably lower than in the humid areas.
+Note also the intermittent presence of high UTH values in convective regions in IR sampling.

-Studies, such as Xavier et al. [2010] which investigated the variability of UTH associated with the Indian summer monsoon using microwave data require daily UTH data.
+[18] Studies, such as the account by Xavier et al. [2010] which investigated the variability of UTH associated with the Indian summer monsoon using microwave data require daily UTH data.
 Such a study would have been impossible using infrared data because of persistent cloud cover over the monsoon region, but there is good coverage in microwave sampling over the Indian region in July.

-The upper panel of Figure 3 shows the fraction of tropical sampling of infrared data for all available days in 2008.
-The sampling fraction is about 20%, i.e., 80% of the data are rejected as cloud contaminated.
-There are also some days with the fraction as low as 12%.
+[19] Figure 3, top, shows the fraction of tropical sampling of infrared data for all available days in 2008.
+The sampling fraction is about 20 %, i.e., 80 % of the data are rejected as cloud contaminated.
+There are also some days with the fraction as low as 12 %.
 It is noteworthy that there is no clear seasonal dependence in tropical average sampling fraction.